Manage Data Discoverability (Tutorial)

 1. In the Review Data Discovery dialog box, click MARK AS REVIEWED.

-The dark-red Not Reviewed tag changes to a green Reviewed tag, and the Mark as Reviewed choice on the ACTIONS button becomes unavailable.
+The orange Not Reviewed tag changes to a green Reviewed tag, and the Mark as Reviewed choice on the ACTIONS button becomes unavailable.

 Step 4: Update public assets on your Certificate of Reproducibility